-women are more satisfied with their level of education compared to men (43.7% and 41.2% respectively).
-While men to the greater extent express their dissatisfaction with the education - 16.3%, 13.3% of which are rather not satisfied compared with 15.3% of women.

-• In the context of age distribution of the responses to this question it should be noted that among respondents aged from 15 to 19 years (45.9%) and aged from 25 to 29 years (42°0) are completely satisfied with their education.
-This trend is likely to be a consequence of, the fact that 31% of respondents aged 20 to 24 years old are students, and are in direct process of education that does not allow seeing and evaluating the results of the received education.

-• In terms of ethnic groups the majority of respondents to lesser or a greater extent are satisfied with education: among the Kazakhs - 85,2%, Russians - 80%, and 76.4% of other ethnic groups are completely satisfied with their level of education.
-The percentage of actively interested in politics by ethnic group criteria is the same.

-Education.
-The majority of respondents are completely satisfied with their education; recluding respondents who have secondary special education (47.8%) and incomplete ter education (44.7%), most of which selected the answer "rather satisfied".
-The est percentage of to lesser or a greater extent satisfied with their education is among indents with higher education (91.1%) and among respondents who have similate higher education (85.7%).
-It is important to note that the respondents "rather infed" with their education have specialized secondary general education (19.3%), don't sufficient or primary (19.2%), with a secondary general education (18.6%) and interventional education in the country and intervention.
+- women are more satisfied with their level of education compared to men (43.7% and 12% respectively).
+While men to the greater extent express their dissatisfaction with the education 16.3%, 13.3% of which are rather not satisfied compared with 15.3% of comen. - In the context of age distribution of the responses to this question it should be noted that among respondents aged from 15 to 19 years (45.9%) and aged from 25 to 29 years (42%) are completely satisfied with their education.
+This trend is likely to be a consequence of, the fact that 31% of respondents aged 20 to 24 years old are students, and are in direct process of education that does not allow seeing and evaluating the results of the received education. - In terms of ethnic groups the majority of respondents to lesser or a greater extent are satisfied with education: among the Kazakhs 85,2%, Russians 80%, and 76.4% of other ethnic groups are completely satisfied with their level of education.
+The percentage of actively interested in politics by ethnic group criteria is the same. - Education.
+The majority of respondents are completely satisfied with their education; recluding respondents who have secondary special education (47.8%) and incomplete let education (44.7%), most of which selected the answer "rather satisfied".
+The est percentage of to lesser or a greater extent satisfied with their education is among indents with higher education (91.1%) and among respondents who have make higher education (85.7%).
+It is important to note that the respondents "rather fied" with their education (85.7%), with a secondary education- (19.3%), don't ucation or primary (19.2%), with a secondary general education (18.6%) do not express any interest in political developments in the country and